 Types of Burns

 Burns are classified depending on the size and depth of the damage.
+Since it can take days for the damage from severe burns to be visible, it is crucial to see a doctor right away if you do not know the extent of the injury.
 There are three types of burns:

 - 1st-degree burns minor injuries that affect only the top layer of skin (epidermis), these burns cause redness and pain but usually respond well to at-home care